Unleash Your Adventure: 5 Kickass Bordeaux Experiences

 The UNESCO-protected old town, on a crescent-shaped meander in the Garonne, also demands your attention, with its unusual quays and squares from the 18th century and fabulous townhouses made of a beguiling honey-colored stone.
-The fact that Bordeaux like Mecca for wine lovers is certainly what drew us to visit this city and worship at the altar of some of the best wines in the world.
+The fact that Bordeaux is like Mecca for wine lovers undoubtedly drew us to visit this city and worship at the altar of some of the best wines in the world.

-You don’t have to tell them that there is a world of renowned castles and smaller wineries to find and visit.
-There are always new attractions and there is no shortage of excellent restaurants, pétisserie, bars or cafés to rest your tired feet.
-The only problem is to narrow down what exactly you can fit into your Bordeaux trip.
+You don’t have to tell them there is a world of renowned castles and smaller wineries to find and visit.
+There are always new attractions, and there is no shortage of excellent restaurants, pétisserie, bars, or cafés to rest your tired feet.
+The only problem is narrowing down what you can fit into your Bordeaux trip.

 The Cradle of Christianity

-The basilica of Saint-Seurin dates back to Gallo-Roman Bordeaux and the 6th century, although the church we see today dates from the 11th century and complements it until the 18th century.
-Including the Notre-Dame de la Rose chapel dedicated to the Virgin Mary and the pipe organ in the 18th century.
+The Basilica of Saint-Seurin dates back to Gallo-Roman Bordeaux and the 6th century, although the church we see today dates from the 11th century and complements it until the 18th century.
+The Notre Dame de la Rose chapel was dedicated to the Virgin Mary and the pipe organ in the 18th century.

-The crypt dates from the fourth century and was discovered in an accident during excavations.
-UNESCO declared Saint-Seurin a World Heritage Site in 1998 as part of the monuments along the Way of St. One of the really interesting things about Saint-Seurin basilica is that you can visit the ancient crypt to see the Merovingian marble sarcophagi.
+The crypt dates from the fourth century and was discovered accidentally during excavations.
+UNESCO declared Saint-Seurin a World Heritage Site in 1998 as part of the monuments along the Way of St. One of the exciting things about Saint-Seurin Basilica is that you can visit the ancient crypt to see the Merovingian marble sarcophagi.

 Visit the Miroir d’Eau